AngeloGrotti/Trace/README.md

 I am by no means a master coder.

-This Project listens for a CDP packet then parses information that is wanted plus more and sends that information over the a web interface which inturn converts it into a SQL Query in a backend database
+This Project listens for a CDP packet then parses information that is wanted plus more and sends that information over a web interface which inturn converts it into a SQL Query in a backend database

 Please replace the the following fields in the code :
 <servername>